A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 To properly store Paxil, follow these general guidelines:

-2. Original packaging: Keep Paxil in its original packaging, including the blister pack or bottle provided by the pharmacy.
+2. Original packaging: Keep tablets in its original packaging, including the blister pack or bottle provided by the pharmacy.
 This helps protect the medication from light and moisture.

 3. Childproof container: Ensure that the medication is stored in a childproof container or a place that is out of the reach of children.
-Accidental ingestion of Paxil by children can be harmful.
+Accidental ingestion of Paroxetine by children can be harmful.

-4. Follow expiration date: Check the expiration date on the packaging and do not use Paxil beyond that date.
+4. Follow expiration date: Check the expiration date on the packaging and do not use medicine beyond that date.
 Expired medication may not be as effective or safe to use.

 Overdose

-An overdose of Paxil can be potentially serious and requires immediate medical attention.
-If you suspect that you or someone else has taken an overdose of Paxil, it is important to seek emergency medical help or contact your local poison control center right away.
-Here are some signs and symptoms of a Paxil overdose:
+If you suspect that you or someone else has taken an overdose of Paroxetine, it is important to seek emergency medical help or contact your local poison control center right away.
+Here are some signs and symptoms of overdose:

 1. Extreme drowsiness or sedation